 Mangroves: testing a natural water filtration system in Vietnam

-In Vietnam’s Mekong Delta, efforts towards establishing a nature-based filtration system to make aquaculture more sustainable and efficient are progressing.
+How to make aquaculture more sustainable and efficient?
+In Vietnam’s Mekong Delta efforts towards establishing a nature-based filtration system to make aquaculture more sustainable and efficient are progressing.
 Two Dutch companies and one Vietnamese company have joined forces to use mangroves to address issues around groundwater extraction, water contamination and coastal protection in relation to shrimp farming.

 The need for change in shrimp farming practices

-Rogier Becker is an emerging market advisor at Larive International, a Netherlands-based company.
-He is a member of an initiative with Nienke Oostenbrink from Ocean Health, an initiative of the Dutch international marine contractor Van Oord and Minh Anh Tran Ng, representing RYNAN Smart Aquaculture, a Vietnamese company that recognizes the need for innovation in traditional shrimp farming in the Mekong Delta.
-Together, the three organisations have developed a model to transform conventional practices passed down from generation to generation.
+Rogier Becker, an emerging market advisor at Larive International, is part of an initiative alongside Nienke Oostenbrink from Ocean Health, a programme by the Dutch marine contractor Van Oord, and Minh Anh Tran Ng from RYNAN Smart Aquaculture, a Vietnamese company focused on innovation in shrimp farming.
+Together, these three organisations have developed a model to transform the traditional shrimp farming practices in the Mekong Delta, which have been passed down through generations.

 From left to right: Rogier Becker, Nienke Oostenbrink and Minh Anh Tran Ng.